Learn the Time to Learn: Replay Scheduling in Continual Learning: Experiments

-\paragraph{Generalization to New Task Orders.} We show that the learned replay scheduling policies can generalize to CL environments with previously unseen task orders.
-We generate training and test environments with unique task orders for three datasets, namely, Split MNIST, FashionMNIST, and CIFAR-10.
-Table \ref{tab:average_ranking_rl_experiment} shows the average ranking for the DQN, A2C, and the baselines when being applied in 10 test environments.
-Our learned policies obtain the best average ranking across the datasets, where the DQN performs best for Split MNIST and FashionMNIST while A2C outperforms all methods on Split CIFAR-10.
-We provide further insights in the benefits of learning the replay scheduling policy by visualizing the replay schedule and task accuracy progress from A2C in one Split CIFAR-10 test environment in Figure \ref{fig:policy_cifar10}.
-Additionally, we show the replay schedule and task accuracies from the ETS baseline in the same environment.
+\textbf{Generalization to New Task Orders.} We show that the learned replay scheduling policies can generalize to CL environments with previously unseen task orders.
+The training and test environments are generated with unique task orders of the CL datasets.
+Table \ref{tab:average_ranking_rl_experiment_new_task_order} shows the average ranking and ACC for DQN, A2C, and the baselines when being applied in the 10 test environments.
+Our learned policies obtain the best average ranking across most datasets, where A2C performs better than DQN in general.
+To provide further insights, Figure \ref{fig:policy_cifar10} shows the task accuracy progress and the corresponding replay schedule from A2C and ETS from one Split CIFAR-10 test environment. in Figure \ref{fig:policy_cifar10}.
 The replay schedules are visualized with bubble plots showing the selected task proportion to use for composing the replay memories at each task.
 In Figure \ref{fig:policy_cifar10_a2c}, we observe that A2C decides to replay task 2 more than task 1 as the performance on task 2 decreases, which results in a slightly better ACC metric achieved by A2C than ETS.
 These results show that the learned policy can flexibly consider replaying forgotten tasks to enhance the CL performance.